Chorizo555/kaggle-hr-employee-satisfaction/README.md

 ## Reproducibility

-The full analysis pipeline is available in: analysis.do
+- The full analysis pipeline is available in:analysis.do

 Steps:
 1. Load training data
 2. Preprocess categorical variables
 3. Estimate regression model